The Best Frameless Bathroom Mirrors (2026)

 Flaws but not dealbreakers

-- At 24x16 it is genuinely small, fine for one user but tight over a full-size vanity
+- At 24x16 it is small, fine for one user but tight over a full-size vanity

 - Hardware and edge polish are good for the price but a step below the Brightify